roq-trading/roq-api/README.md

 * `roq-client`
   * Ultra low latency client-server communication
-  * In-process simulation framework, including FIFO order matching
+  * In-process simulation framework (including order matching with simulated priority)
 * `roq-simulator`
-  * Gateway simulator
+  * Simulation as a real-time service
 * `roq-influxdb`
-  * InfluxDB exporter
+  * Export captured events to the InfluxDB time-series database
 * `roq-ansible`
   * Server provisioning using Ansible
-  * Gateway configuration
-* `roq-client-template`
-  * Ansible Playbook (using `roq-ansible`)
+  * Manage your gateway configurations
 * `roq-vagrant`
-  * Deployment using Vagrant and VirtualBox
+  * Test your deployment using Vagrant and VirtualBox
 * `roq-grafana`
   * Grafana dashboards

 ## Design

-We refer to the online [documentation](https://roq-trading.com/docs) for a more comprehensive desciption.

-This image provides an overview.
+This image is only an overview

 ![overview](assets/overview.png)

+Please refer to the online [documentation](https://roq-trading.com/docs) for a more comprehensive desciption.

 ## Performance